cscart/docs/en/developer_guide/api/entities/products.rst

 *   ``query`` is the search query

-In order to get results referring only to a particular store in Store Builder Ultimate or vendor in CS-Cart Multi-Vendor, use the ``stores`` and ``vendors`` entity respectively:
+In order to get results referring only to a particular store in CS-Cart Store Builder Ultimate or vendor in CS-Cart Multi-Vendor, use the ``stores`` and ``vendors`` entity respectively:

 .. list-table::